sparkle-project/sparkle-project.github.io/documentation/index.md

     * Updates using [Installer package](/documentation/package-updates/) (`.pkg`) *must* be signed with EdDSA.
     * [Binary Delta updates](/documentation/delta-updates/) *must* be signed with EdDSA.
     * [Updates of preference panes and plugins](/documentation/bundles/) *must* be signed with EdDSA.
     * EdDSA signatures are optional for updates using regular app bundles that are signed with Apple code signing (Apple's Developer ID program), but we still recommended EdDSA signatures as a backup.
+In Sparkle 2.x, not supplying EdDSA signatures will emit a deprecation warning.

 #### EdDSA (ed25519) signatures